 I did however find one positive during my time here; the ‘Happy Cow’ app for my iPhone.
 It shows you vegetarian-friendly restaurants in your vicinity and it even directs you to the place.
 It made my life a lot easier and I can’t stop raving about it since I found it.
 Excellent resource for the vegetarian traveller!

 I loved the Philippines and I loved people of the Philippines.
-But the final month of my veggie challenge from a food point of view, was sad and frustrating.
+But the final month of my veggie challenge from a food point of view, was incredibly frustrating.
 Many people have reassured me that I wasn’t missing out on anything special, but that’s not the point.
-I’ve travelled in countries with crap food (hello, Papua New Guinea and Tonga) but the traveller always finds enough calories to get by and can get over the poor taste and compensate with adventure.
+I’ve travelled in countries with less than desirable food, however the traveller always finds enough calories to get by and can get over the poor taste and compensate with adventure.

 The day before my challenge ended – I went to a buffet after a long day of sightseeing and there wasn’t anything there for me…but rice.
-I was miserable and I felt like caving.
+I was miserable and I honestly felt like caving.
 Then I witnessed some yelping dogs get captured and thrown into a cage in a van with a blanket thrown over them – ready to be turned into dog meat.
 My desire to give in left instantly and I went to buy some peanuts and hate my life for the next two hours.
-The day after the challenge I allowed myself some prawns in my curry at my hotel.

-The Hardest Part of The Challenge
+The Hardest Part Of The Challenge

 Then she high-fived me and we all burst out into raptures of laughter.
 True story!